-Money is a powerful tool and learning how to use it is an essential life skill.
-Which is why frugality is such a valuable quality.
-Yet, it is easy to get caught up in the noble quest of being thrifty and lose sight of what is important in life.
+Money is a powerful tool and learning how to use it is an essential life skill, which is why frugality is such a valuable quality.
+Yet, it is easy to get caught up in the noble quest of being thrifty and lose sight of what is essential in life.

 1. Your Health

 Treat your body with respect it deserves.
 The ancient philosopher Virgil had it right when he said: “The greatest wealth is health.”
 Avoid bad habits and invest in preventive care such as regular checkups and a balanced diet.

 The financial benefits alone make it worth your time.
 The net worth of non-smokers is, on average, 50% higher than that of light smokers and around double that of heavy smokers.
 The cost of bad health on society as a whole is enormous.
 Just in 2008, the medical care cost of obesity totaled $147 billion.

 Spending time with friends is key to our emotional well-being.
 Unfortunately, in our consumer-oriented society, friends are treated as commodities and discarded when no longer useful.

 Ask yourself who are your real friends.
 Take a few minutes today to catch up with them.
 Besides being one of the joys of life, real friendships are an excellent form of mutual insurance.
 In times of crisis, whether emotional, spiritual, or financial, real friendships are invaluable.

 Appreciate the miracle of life.
 It’s easy to focus on the drudgery and challenges of life and forget the gift of life.
 The odds against us existing were astronomically large.
 We are all lucky to be alive.

 On a more practical level, gratitude breeds contentment: a sure way to avoid compulsive spending.